 - A financial aid package is the Cost of Attendance (COA) (e.g., tuition, room, board, fees, books, supplies, etc.) minus your financial responsibility.

-- Ideally, it covers at least up to your EFC.
+- Ideally, it covers at least up to your Expected Family Contribution (EFC).
+EFC is the amount colleges expect you can pay in an academic year.
 But many times, the financial aid package leaves a gap.

 When assessing your financial aid package, you should look for a college that comes as close to meeting your financial need as possible.
 To illustrate, let’s examine two scenarios below.